Los Angeles Felony Domestic Violence Arrest: What Does It Mean?

 Third, and perhaps most importantly, there are two sides to every story.
 Yes, domestic violence is a serious crime, but only if a crime has actually been committed.
 I’ve been defending these cases for years, and I understand and appreciate why the police make arrests if there is any allegation of domestic violence.
 However, I am equally aware of the number of false accusations made in the heat of an argument or in the heat of anger.
 Intimate relationship dynamics are complex, and there are all sorts of motivations for accusing someone of domestic violence.

 BOTTOM LINE: Don’t assume just because you or a loved one is arrested for felony domestic violence that he or she will be convicted of domestic violence.
 In fact, no case may be filed at all.
-Contact The Law Offices of Jerod Gunsberg at (323) 633-3423 for a free consultation or use our confidential contact form.
+Contact The Law Offices of Jerod Gunsberg at (323) 633-3423 or use the secure contact form for a confidential consultation.

 Let's talk